-Another major consideration will be maintaining business resilience during a major project of building works at the Bank's Head Office at 65 Martin Place, Sydney between 2022 and 2024.
-Planning is well under way to develop contingency responses and exercises to ensure staff are well briefed on their roles during the project, including effective communication arrangements.
-The Risk Management Committee is regularly overseeing this project to ensure operational risks are managed effectively.
+Another major consideration is maintaining business resilience during a large project of building works at the Head Office at 65 Martin Place, Sydney between 2022 and 2024.
+Business contingency response arrangements have been refreshed to ensure staff are well briefed on their roles during the project, including effective communication.
+The Risk Management Committee is regularly overseeing this project to ensure operational risks are managed effectively. \(\vec{\pi}\)